Creating Wood Pasture at Sharpham

 Our intentions

-Our key intention is to create wood-pasture across the site.
-This involves creating a blend of open grassy spaces with shrubby patches and scattered trees to develop a diverse habitat as well as mimic natural regeneration to foster a successional environment.
-Below are the outcomes that this project will achieve:
+Our key intention was to create wood-pasture across the site.
+This involved creating a blend of open grassy spaces with shrubby patches and scattered trees to develop a diverse habitat as well as mimic natural regeneration to foster a successional environment.
+Below are the outcomes that this project has achieved:

 Ecology and the Environment

-We aim to create a vibrant, biodiverse landscape that supports wildlife, connects habitats, and fosters community engagement for years to come.
+We aimed to create a vibrant, biodiverse landscape that supports wildlife, connects habitats, and fosters community engagement for years to come.

-• Mimic natural regeneration, avoiding block planting to introduce height and variety to the landscape
+• Mimicking natural regeneration, avoiding block planting to introduce height and variety to the landscape

-• Maintain species-rich grasslands by planting less in these identified areas
+• Maintaining species-rich grasslands by planting less in these identified areas

-• Allow space for stand-alone trees to flourish – oaks especially support hundreds of species
+• Allowing space for stand-alone trees to flourish – oaks especially support hundreds of species

-• Plant 26 species of high wildlife value including oak, birch, alder, beech, hawthorn, blackthorn, hazel, Devon whitebeam and wild service tree
+• Planting 26 species of high wildlife value, including oak, birch, alder, beech, hawthorn, blackthorn, hazel, Devon whitebeam, and wild service tree

-• Utilize conservation grazing create and maintain structural and species diversity
+• Utilizing conservation grazing to create and maintain structural and species diversity

-• Be mindful of scenic vistas of the listed parkland, and sightlines across the valley
+• Remained mindful of scenic vistas of the listed parkland, and sightlines across the valley

-• Increase connectivity between fragmented habitats by removing fences and planting hedgerows
+• Increased connectivity between fragmented habitats by removing fences and planting hedgerows

-• Blur woodland boundaries by planting close to woodland edges
+• Blurred woodland boundaries by planting close to woodland edges

-• Utilise GPS NoFence collars for conservation grazing across the site
+• Utilised GPS NoFence collars for conservation grazing across the site

-• Procure trees from local suppliers like Moor Trees – local links enhance community involvement and strengthen partnerships.
+• Procured trees from local suppliers like Moor Trees – local links enhance community involvement and strengthen partnerships.

-• Establish a tree nursery as a lasting legacy, tended by long-term volunteers, serving as a resource and educational asset.
+• Established a tree nursery as a lasting legacy, tended by long-term volunteers, serving as a resource and educational asset.

 Community Engagement

-We’re thrilled to share this special endeavor with the local community, and there are several exciting ways for you to get involved:
+We’re thrilled to have shared this special endeavour with the local community.
+Although this project has come to an end, there are still several exciting ways for you to get involved in maintaining and helping nature thrive in the landscape:

-• Weekly Tasks: Join our dedicated group of volunteers every week to tackle hands-on tasks like building tree guards, removing fencing, mulching, and planting trees.
+• Weekly Tasks: Join our dedicated group of volunteers every week to tackle hands-on tasks such as fence removal and rebuild, as well as other maintenance and rewilding related tasks

 • Monthly Science Projects: Participate in our monthly volunteer group focused on citizen science projects such as soil sampling and vegetation assessments.